EMOD-Hub/emodpy-workflow/docs/tutorials/modify_campaign.md

 ### 5.d.
 Run EMOD
+Now you can run EMOD with the new vaccine frame:
 ```bash
 python -m emodpy_workflow.scripts.run -N Vaccine -F vaccine -o results/vaccine -p ContainerPlatform
 ```

 - Optional: Check that ControlledVaccine is added to campaign.json.

 Please see the [run EMOD](./run_emod.md) tutorial for more details on this command.